noamrubin22/finalproject/DESIGN.md

 # A technical approach

 ## Data extraction
 Data that will be used for this project is dynamic.
-As every song changes over time, so does the visualization.
+As every song changes over time, so will the visualization.
 The Web Audio API helps us to extract the characteristics of each song, by creating an array of numbers.

-# Synthesizer
+### Synthesizer
 **Audio nodes** are linked together by their inputs and outputs to form an audio routing graph.
 In order to modify the sounds, filter nodes can be attached.
 The following filters can be used:
   * GainNode: makes sound louder or quieter